ChanX21/MantSent/README.md

 For the fuller engineering map, see `docs/ARCHITECTURE.md`.

-## Judging Positioning

-For the Mantle general criteria, MantSent demonstrates a real Mantle Sepolia contract, deterministic monitoring, ERC-8004 agent registration flow, Telegram operator UX, and a Mantle-themed analytics interface.

-For the Mirana Alpha & Data track, MantSent is positioned as wallet-risk and alpha-signal infrastructure: it turns native and ERC-20 wallet movement plus configured bridge/router/contract interactions into scored, explainable, auditable signals that a sophisticated investor can use to monitor treasury, whale, protocol, or exchange wallets.

-See `docs/JUDGING.md` for the scorecard mapping and demo script.

-See `docs/DEPLOYMENT.md` for non-AWS hackathon deployment notes.
-See `docs/OPERATIONS.md` for reset, backup, migration, and health-check steps.
-See `docs/SHIPPING_AWARD_CHECKLIST.md` for deployment milestone award readiness.

 ## Guardrails

 MantSent reports policy-based anomaly signals.
 It does not claim theft detection, custody protection, guaranteed alpha, or trading advice.
 The UI uses operator-confirmed outcomes as feedback data, not as proof of model accuracy.